mongodb/snooty/README.md

 :warning: This process cannot be completed if the releaser's `origin` points to a fork.

 :warning: Please **do not** create new git tags directly through the GH UI or CLI.
-The following instructions may result in merge conflicts or git tag errors.
+Doing so may result in a merge conflict or git tag error when performing the following instructions.

 Then proceed as follows: